 GURDEEP TALWAR : President + Digital Communications

 Moved to New Zealand (and West Auckland) in 2009, GT heads the Business Development of a multi-national IT company at its global headquarters.
 A motivational speaker and a relationship builder by nature, he is a very positive person and believes in giving it back to the community and ‘paying it forward’.
 GT brings in a new energy to the Board as an executive member and is willing to help the newcomers achieve their NZ ‘dream’ and be more successful in their initiative.
-With himself, he brings in several years’ leadership and management experience in a corporate environment and has volunteered to help the Waitakere Ethnic Board in enhancing their social media presence and visibility, and is also the man behind the brand new logo and new website of the Board.
+With himself, he brings in several years’ leadership and management experience in a corporate environment and is helping the Waitakere Ethnic Board in enhancing their social media presence and visibility, and is also the man behind the brand new logo and new website of the Board.

 Moved to West Auckland 17yrs ago from Cape Town South Africa

 Photography, Music, watch sport and entertainment events for the South African and wider New Zealand community all grab my attention when I’m not busy working as an IT professional.

 Family life is rich and busy with a wife and 2 daughters

 Working and running the community radio slot South Africa NZ Live Radio is what gets me going.